Ludicrous09/agent-shop-testbed/IMPLEMENTATION.md

 ```

 **Workflow:**
-1. Create issues on target repo with `agent-ready` label
+1. Create issues on the target repo with the `agent-ready` label
-2. `agent-sync` to copy latest code to testbed
+2. `pip install --upgrade git+https://github.com/Ludicrous09/agent-shop.git`
+   when you want the latest Agent Shop
 3. `agent-run` to process issues
 4. Review results, merge any failed PRs manually if needed

-5. `agent-sync` again after self-improvement rounds
+Steps 2 and 5 used to be `agent-sync`, which copied `*.py` between the two
+repositories.
+There is nothing to copy now — Agent Shop is a package, and
+installing it is the whole update step (agent-shop#330).

 ---